You want to make a difference.

 His primary focus areas include promoting healthy masculiniities; preventing violence; promoting equity, diversity and justice.
 Rus is a long-time activist and community organizer focusing on anti-racism, and gender justice.
 He has more than 30 years experience in mobilizing men to help end violence against women, and working with communities, campuses and organizations.

 Rus serves on several national and transnational boards.
-He is the secretary of the Board of the National Center on Sexual and Domestic Violence, serves as the Co-Chair of Male Engagement of World Without Exploitation (WorldWE, an international coalition to combat human trafficking and exploitation) and is a co-founder of the North American Men Engage Network (NAMEN – a US and Canada network of efforts to engage and organize men to promote gender equality and gender justice) a where he currently serve on the Steering Committee, is the Newsletter Editor, and serves as the NAMEN representative to the board of the Global MenEngage Alliance.
+He is the secretary of the Board of the National Center on Sexual and Domestic Violence, serves as the Co-Chair of Male Engagement of World Without Exploitation (WorldWE, an international coalition to combat human trafficking and exploitation) and is a co-founder of the North American Men Engage Network (NAMEN – a US and Canada network of efforts to engage and organize men to promote gender equality and gender justice) a where he currently serve on the Steering Committee, is Chair of the Policy Advocacy Committee, and serves as the NAMEN representative to the board of the Global MenEngage Alliance.

 Rus has also written extensively.
 In 1993, Rus wrote the first book in the US, by a man, for men about stopping rape (Stopping Rape: A Challenge for Men, New Society Publishers).